 Can I learn app development on my own?

 Yes.
-You can learn app development on your own with the help of free online resources.
+You can learn to develop apps on your own with the help of free online resources.
 You can watch videos, read books, and create your own projects at home to develop your skill set.

 How long does it take to learn app development?